-At December 31, 2020, the Association's net investment in this program was \$478 thousand, with 19 FarmStart investments made through that same date.
+At December 31, 2021, the Association's net investment in this program was \$454 thousand, with 14 active FarmStart investments.

 ACCUMULATED OTHER COMPREHENSIVE INCOME (LOSS)

 The Financial Accounting Standards Board (FASB) guidance on pensions and post-retirement health care requires an employer to recognize the overfunded or underfunded status of a defined benefit postretirement plan as an asset or liability in its statement of financial position and recognize changes in that funded status in the year in which the changes occur through other comprehensive income.